 Getting your vessel registration in order (or your pleasure craft license in the case of recreational vessels) at the time of purchase is a very important step in cementing your ownership.
-As part of that process, you will be receiving a number that will serve as your boat identification number in Canada going forward.
+As part of that process, you will be receiving a number that will serve as your boat hull identification number in Canada going forward.
 What do you have to do with this number?
 Well, you will have to display it accordingly.

-Boat Identification Number in Canada
+Your Hull Identification Number in Canada

 The implementation of your boat identification number in Canada will be regulated according to the specific situation.
 Is it a recreational vessel that will need a license or a commercial one that will require registration?
 Well, let’s take a look at both situations and how you will have to display the number in each.